sabrinatolle/neighborhood-map/README.md

 ## Description
 This is a project for [Udacity's Front End Nanodegree Program](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd001)

-This map will find the nearest entertainment points around the Columbia, S.C. area.
+This map will find the nearest Chinese Food around the Columbia, S.C. area.

 The purpose of the project is to combine all previous lessons learned into one complex project.